pchiorean/Indentz/docs/README.md

 #### **`PageSizeFromSelection`** <small>⇧F3</small>
 Resizes the page to the selected objects.

+#### **`PageMarginsFromScriptName.jsx`**
+Sets the page margins and the HW area from the script name.
+The script is designed to be renamed, to personalize the values.

+By default it sets the page margins to 5% of the visible/page area for all document pages.
+Renaming it to, e.g., `Margins<XX>HW<YY>.jsx`, you set a value `XX` for the margins and (optionally) a `YY` value for an HW area at the bottom.

+The default values are 5 for margins and 10 for HW.

 #### **`PageMarginsFromSelection`** <small>⌥F3</small>
 Sets the page margins from the selected objects.